impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 done
 ```

-Very quickly, however, [an issue](https://github.com/rbenv/rbenv/issues/6){:target="_blank" rel="noopener"} came up, something to do with a dependency on hard-coded relative pathnames (the issue is light on details).
+Very quickly, however, [an issue](https://github.com/rbenv/rbenv/issues/6){:target="_blank" rel="noopener" } came up, something to do with a dependency on hard-coded relative pathnames (the issue is light on details).
 And the decision was made to replace symlinks with regular files.

-Interestingly, only 2 days later in the repo's history, the core team [made a decision](https://github.com/rbenv/rbenv/commit/fffb29d695141ef84b7517bc0922c8c103456588){:target="_blank" rel="noopener"} to switch from regular files to [hardlinks](https://web.archive.org/web/20220808123308/https://www.gnu.org/software/findutils/manual/html_node/find_html/Hard-Links.html){:target="_blank" rel="noopener"}, a sort of middle ground between symlinks and regular files.
+Interestingly, only 2 days later in the repo's history, the core team [made a decision](https://github.com/rbenv/rbenv/commit/fffb29d695141ef84b7517bc0922c8c103456588){:target="_blank" rel="noopener" } to switch from regular files to [hardlinks](https://web.archive.org/web/20220808123308/https://www.gnu.org/software/findutils/manual/html_node/find_html/Hard-Links.html){:target="_blank" rel="noopener" }, a sort of middle ground between symlinks and regular files.

 Unfortunately, that decision created problems of its own.
-Hardlinks are not supported by some filesystems, as [this PR](https://github.com/rbenv/rbenv/pull/814){:target="_blank" rel="noopener"} points out.
+Hardlinks are not supported by some filesystems, as [this PR](https://github.com/rbenv/rbenv/pull/814){:target="_blank" rel="noopener" } points out.
 So the maintainers bit the bullet and switched back to regular files again.
 The cost of this was (very slightly) less-performant code, but the benefit was portability across a wider variety of file systems.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>